eulershadow/Wenjie_Zhang_Msc_project/README.md

 ## Project files
-The project has been slipt into two folder code and result, the training and testing code and files are in the code folder, results and trained models are in the result folder the files and folder been explained below
+The project has been slipt into two folder code and result,

+the training and testing code and files are in the code folder,

+results and trained models are in the result folder,

+the files and folder been explained below

 ### Datasets folder: